-Sexual Assault, Dating Violence, Domestic Violence, Stalking, and Discrimination or Harassment based on Sex not meeting the definitions and/or jurisdictional requirements set out in these procedures will be addressed under the college's Policy on Prohibited Discrimination, Harassment and Related Misconduct and accompanying procedures.
+Sexual Assault, Dating Violence, Domestic Violence, Stalking, and Discrimination or Harassment based on Sex not meeting the definitions and/or jurisdictional requirements set out in these procedures will be addressed under the college's Policy on Prohibited Discrimination, Harassment and Related Misconduct and accompanying

-1. Title IX Coordinator/Title IX Investigator
+1. Interim Title IX Coordinator

-Ranken Technical College has designated and authorized a Title IX Coordinator as well as a Title IX Investigator to coordinate its efforts to comply with its responsibilities under 34 C.F.R.
+Ranken Technical College has designated and authorized an interim Title IX Coordinator to coordinate its efforts to comply with its responsibilities under 34 C.F.R.
 Part 106.
-The college will notify applicants for admission and employment, students, employees, contractors, and vendors of the name and title, office address, electronic mail address, and telephone number of the Title IX Coordinator.
+The college will notify applicants for admission and employment, students, employees, contractors, and vendors of the name and title, office address, electronic mail address, and telephone number of the interim Title IX Coordinator.

-The College's Title IX Coordinator is: The College's Title IX Investigator is:
+The College's interim Title IX Coordinator is: